Sunday, 25 August 2024

 Reviewed by Stuart Penney

 “Here in Townshend’s home on the banks of the Thames, a diminutive teenage guitar phenom met with a lanky hippie songwriter / drummer and a rotund, straight-as-an-arrow GPO engineer / throwback boogie pianist.”
 Seldom can such an ill-matched assortment of musicians have been thrown together with such a rewarding outcome.
-But that, in a nutshell, is the story of Thunderclap Newman.
+But that, in a nutshell, is the Thunderclap Newman story.

 Originally titled "Revolution," Thunderclap’s hit was renamed "Something In The Air" to avoid confusion with the Beatles' track of the same name.
 The song’s unashamed call for civil insurrection, including the line “Hand out the arms and ammo,” was somewhat at odds with its lilting melody, soothing two chord progression, tumbling guitar passages and soaring string arrangement.
 Deceptively simple in structure, the record was far greater than the sum of its parts.